codifyme/Liri-Node-App/README.md

    If the user doesn’t type a movie in, the program will output data for the movie ‘Mr. Nobody.’

-   Ex:
+   Ex: movie-this.jpg

  4. node liri.js do-what-it-says

   Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI’s commands.

+  Ex: IWantitThatway.jpg

+  Note: screenshoot of eaxh "EX:" are located inside of the images folder.